 Are you looking for a TMJ dentist in Phoenix?
 If so, we invite you to schedule a consultation with our dental office by calling (623) 687-2993.
-We are conveniently located in Phoenix and treat patients throughout the 85043 area.
+We are located in Phoenix and treat patients throughout the Phoenix area.
 During your first appointment, we will conduct a gentle examination and ask questions in order to understand the full extent of your symptoms and how they are impacting you on a daily basis.
 It is critical that you see a dentist that appreciates the nature of TMJ and the need for caution during dental care.
 Otherwise, you could further irritate your jaw and muscles, leading to further discomfort.

 Temporomandibular joint and muscle disorders (TMJ disorders) are fairly common and can manifest in various ways.
 There are two temporomandibular joints in your body – one on each side of your head, located in front of your ears.
 TMJ, as a condition, develops when there is a problem with these joints as they connect the jawbone to the skull, or there are problems with the muscles responsible for chewing.
 As a TMJ dentist, we find that many people suffer from the condition without knowing that they have it and are, therefore, unable to seek treatment.
 As a result, we recommend that if you notice any of the symptoms, you call our office at 623-687-2993 to schedule an examination to ascertain whether you do indeed have TMJ.

 Symptoms of TMJ